Derek Chisora: Political views

+Chisora is also a supporter of Nigel Farage and Reform UK.

+Controversies

 In November 2010, Chisora was found guilty of assaulting his then-girlfriend after finding text messages from another man on her phone.
 He narrowly escaped being sent to prison, and was given a 12-week sentence suspended for two years.
 He was ordered to pay £1,500 in compensation and £500 costs and complete 150 hours community work.
 The court was told that the fighter also had previous convictions for public order offences, assaulting a police officer and possession of an offensive weapon.

 In November 2015, Chisora was stopped in his Bentley near Hyde Park in London.
 In September 2016, it was reported that Chisora was driving without a valid driving licence, insurance and MOT certificate.
 After initially being given six points, which would mean a six-month driving ban, Chisora since appealed the ban blaming his insurance broker.
 A date of 10 October 2016 was set for the hearing.
 At a court hearing in January 2017, Chisora avoided a driving ban by claiming he thought he was insured after a payment had left his account, paying for two drivers.